 As commerce developed on the waterways, gambling traveled up the Mississippi and Ohio Rivers, then westward via covered wagons, and later on the railroad.
 The first written reference in the United States came from Jonathan H. Greer in 1834 when he referred to the amusement as the “cheating game.”

-Some of the first gambling dens outside of New Orleans were started on river towns that were popular to both travelers and professional gamblers.
+Some of the first gambling dens outside of New Orleans were started on river towns that were popular with both travelers and professional gamblers.
 It was here that many “sharpers” preyed on these transient people, with their pockets filled with their life savings, on the way to the new frontier.
 The dishonest gamblers also often ran confidence games and other con artist businesses, in order to gaff the unwary pioneers.
 A host of companies specialized in manufacturing and selling card cheating devices.
 One riverboat gambler named George Devol was so proud of his ability to slip a stacked deck into a game that he once used four of them in one poker hand, dealing four aces to each of his four opponents.

 It was professional gamblers who were largely responsible for the poker boom.
 Considering themselves as entrepreneurs, they took advantage of America’s growing obsession with gambling.
 Though having a high opinion of themselves, the public viewed them with disdain, considering them as contributing nothing to society.
 This viewpoint was often warranted in many cases, as a large number of professional gamblers often cheated in order to win.
 To be successful, professional gamblers had to have irresistible personalities in order to attract men to play with them.
-Often dressing in dandy clothes, their success depended partly on chance and partly on skill, sometimes on slight of hand, and in the Old West, their shooting abilities.
+Often dressing in dandy clothes, their success depended partly on chance and partly on skill, sometimes on sleight of hand, and in the Old West, their shooting abilities.
 By the 1830s, citizens began to blame professional gamblers for any and every crime in the area and gambling itself began to be attacked.

 It was during these riverboat gambling heydays that an interesting story occurred in 1832.
-On a Mississippi steamboat four men were playing poker, three of which were professional gamblers, and the fourth, a hapless traveler from Natchez.
+On a Mississippi steamboat, four men were playing poker, three of which were professional gamblers, and the fourth, a hapless traveler from Natchez.
 Soon, the young naïve man had lost all his money to the rigged game.
 Devastated, the Natchez man planned to throw himself into the river; however, an observer prevented his suicide attempt, and then joined the card game with the “sharps.”
 In the middle of a high stakes hand, the stranger caught one of the professionals cheating and pulled a knife on the gambler, yelling, “Show your hand!
 If it contains more than five cards I shall kill you!”
 When he twisted the cheater’s wrist, six cards fell to the table.
 Immediately, the stranger took the $70,000 pot, returning $50,000 to the Natchez man and keeping $20,000 for his trouble.
 Shocked, the Natchez man stuttered, “Who the devil are you, anyway?” to which the stranger responded, “I am James Bowie.”

 Anxious citizens of these river port towns grew more and more wary of the confidence men that were multiplying so quickly.
-In Vicksburg, Mississippi, the citizens rage had become so increased by 1835, five cardsharps were lynched by a vigilante group.
+In Vicksburg, Mississippi, the citizens’ rage had become so increased by 1835, five cardsharps were lynched by a vigilante group.
 It was soon after this that many of the gamblers moved onto the riverboats, benefiting from the transient riverboat lifestyle.

 At the conclusion of the Civil War, America pushed her boundaries West, where the frontier was born of speculators, travelers, and miners.
-These hardy pioneers had high risk taking characteristics, making any gambling situation a popular pastime for these rough and tumble men of the frontier.
-In virtually every mining camp and prairie town a poker table could soon be found in each saloon, surrounded by prospectors, lawmen, cowboys, railroad workers, soldiers, and outlaws for a chance to tempt fortune and fate.
+These hardy pioneers had high risk-taking characteristics, making any gambling situation a popular pastime for these rough and tumble men of the frontier.
+In virtually every mining camp and prairie town, a poker table could soon be found in each saloon, surrounded by prospectors, lawmen, cowboys, railroad workers, soldiers, and outlaws for a chance to tempt fortune and fate.

-During the California Gold Rush of 1849 gambling houses sprouted up all over northern California, offering a wide array of not only gaming tables, but also musicians and pretty women to entertain the gamblers as they played.
+During the California Gold Rush of 1849 gambling houses sprouted up all over northern California, offering a wide array of not only gaming tables but also musicians and pretty women to entertain the gamblers as they played.
 It was at this time that dance halls began to appear and spread throughout later settlements.
 While these saloons usually offered games of chance, their chief attraction was dancing.
 The customer generally paid 75¢ to $1.00 for a ticket to dance, with the proceeds being split between the dance hall girl and the saloon owner.
 After the dance, the girl would steer the gentleman to the bar, where she would make an additional commission from the sale of a drink.

 A popular girl would average 50 dances a night, sometimes making more a night than a working man could make in a month.
-Dance hall girls made enough money that it was very rare for them to double as a prostitute, in fact many former “soiled doves” found they could make more money as a dance hall girl.
+Dance hall girls made enough money that it was very rare for them to double as a prostitute, in fact, many former “soiled doves” found they could make more money as a dance hall girl.